shmsw25/FActScore/README.md

 - `--verbose`: If specified, it shows the progress bar.
 - `--print_rate_limit_error`: It specified, it prints out rate limit errors from OpenAI API.
 - `--cost_estimate`: This flag decides the type of OpenAI API cost estimation that we provide before calling it.
 It can be `"consider_cache"` (default) or `"ignore_cache"`.
+- `--abstain_detection`: This flag optionally enables automatic detection of abstained responses.
+By default this is disabled, but it is recommended to add your own function tailored to your model.
+The currently supported detectors are `"generic"` and `"perplexity_ai"`, and their implementations can be found in [`factscore/abstain_detection.py`](factscore/abstain_detection.py).

 This command uses the English Wikipedia from 2023/04/01 as a knowledge source.
 See [this section](#To-use-a-custom-knowledge-source) to use your own database as a knowledge source!